junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Marijuana Opportunity Reinvestment and Expungement Act of 2021” or the “MORE Act of 2021”.
+This Act may be cited as the “Marijuana Opportunity Reinvestment and Expungement Act” or the “MORE Act”.

 ## § 2.
 Findings